Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 # Features

+## Hardware Specification

+## Operating limits

+## Firmware notes

+## Open Source

+# Physical properties

-# Dimensions
+## Dimensions

-## Enclosures
+## Mounting

+## 3D model and enclosure

 [Enclosure from Andy E?]

 # Connecting a DuetScreen

-## Warnings
+## Powering the Duet3D screen

-* All the power methods are **NOT** isolated.
+> All the power methods are **NOT** isolated.
 This means that if you connect the screen to a mainboard, the mainboard must be powered by the same power supply as the screen.
 If you do not do this, you may damage the screen or the mainboard.
+{.is-warning}

-* The screen is designed to be powered by a 5V power supply.
+> The screen is designed to be powered by a 5V power supply.
 If you are using a 12V or 24V power supply, you will need to use a buck converter to step down the voltage to 5V.
 > **You will likely damage the screen and any connected devices if you do not do this**.
 {.is-warning}

-## Powering the Duet3D screen
 The Duet3D screen can be powered in the following ways:
 - **5V_IN**: This is the recommended method.
 - **USB-C**: Relies on the connected host/device to supply sufficient power.
 - **UART5**: This is a legacy method for compatibility with PanelDue wiring.
 It is not recommended for new installations.

-> [!WARNING]

 ## USB Ports
 The Duet3D screen has two USB ports:

-- USB-A: This port is also a host port.
+**USB-A**: This port is also a host port.
 - It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives.

-- USB-C: This port can be a host or device port.
+**USB-C**: This port can be a host or device port.
 - It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives in host mode.
 - It can be used to connect to a PC in device mode for software debugging.
 - It can be used to power the screen in either mode (assuming the attached device/host is able to supply power).

-> [!WARNING]
 > A Duet3D mainboard CANNOT provide power to the screen via the USB-C. Always power the screen via the 5V_IN port when using USB
+{.is-warning}

 USB hubs are supported **if they are NOT smart**.
 A smart hub is one that requires a driver to work.
 This includes most USB-C hubs.
 If you are using a USB-C hub, make sure it is a dumb hub.
 A dumb hub is one that does not require a driver to work.
 This includes most USB-A hubs.
 If in doubt, use a USB-A hub.

 ## Connecting to a Duet mainboard

 Multiple methods are available to connect the DuetScreen to a mainboard.
 The recommended method is to use a USB cable.
 This allows for the best performance and is the easiest to set up.

 ## Tabs {.tabset}